 Straying from the reward chart system

-Reward charts clearly state your child’s expectations, but they only work as long as parents or caregivers keep at it.
-Even the simplest form of the reward charts requires a lot of energy, effort, and time to implement.
+These charts clearly state your child’s expectations, but they only work as long as parents or caregivers keep at it.
+Even the simplest form of it requires a lot of energy, effort, and time to implement.
 Therefore, you should continuously monitor what your kids are doing and how they are doing it to ensure the system works well.

 Giving rewards too easily

 Children should not anticipate a reward for any little thing they do as this could make them reward-dependent.
 To avoid this, caregivers should always stick to the goals set on the chart and only offer rewards when genuine progress has been accomplished.

 These charts should only be used over short periods, for example, for 3-4 weeks maximum.
 This is because they incentivize children to adapt to specific behavioral changes through continuous practice.
 However, tantrums and bad behavior might still happen regardless of the charts, which is why caregivers should phase them out after a given period.

 Expecting too much

 Behavioral change doesn’t happen overnight.
 It may take some time, especially for foster children who are raised differently and may have deep-rooted behavioral issues.
 Instead, be patient while the child gets used to the new system and continuously remind them what constitutes good qualities

 Always offering material goods